Doubts arise over whether Trump court nominee's accuser will testify

 Democrats have so far also refused to cooperate with the committee’s Republican leadership.
 They have asked that the FBI conduct an investigation, a request that Republicans have rebuffed.
 Trump and other Republicans said they do not think the FBI needs to be involved.

 Feinstein said there should be more than just two witnesses, possibly to include people who Ford previously confided in.
-The committee Democrats said witnesses should include Kavanaugh’s friend Mark Judge, who Ford has said witnessed the incident.
+The committee’s Democrats said witnesses should include Kavanaugh’s friend Mark Judge, who Ford has said witnessed the alleged incident.

-The confirmation fight comes just weeks before the Nov.
-6 congressional elections in which Democrats are seeking to take control of Congress from Trump’s party, which could be a major blow to the president’s agenda.
+A lawyer representing Judge sent a letter to Grassley saying Judge does not want to speak publicly about the matter.

+“In fact, I have no memory of this alleged incident.
+Brett Kavanaugh and I were friends in high school but I do not recall the party described in Dr. Ford’s letter.
+More to the point, I never saw Brett act in the manner Dr. Ford describes,” the letter quoted Judge as saying.

 One Democratic senator, Richard Blumenthal, said Kavanaugh should withdraw his nomination.